smart-on-fhir/health-cards/docs/index.md

 Issuer ->> Holder: Holder receives Health Card
 ```

-See [Modeling Verifiable Credentials in FHIR](./credential-modeling/) for details.
-The overall VC structure looks like the following:
+### Health Cards are encoded as Compact Serialization JSON Web Signatures (JWS)

-!!! info "VCs look different when represented as JWTs"
+The VC structure (scaffold) is shown in the following example.
+The Health Cards framework serializes VCs using the compact JWS serialization, i.e. each Health Card is a signed JSON Web Token.
+Specific encoding choices ensure compatibility with standard JWT claims, as described at https://www.w3.org/TR/vc-data-model/#jwt-encoding.
+Specifically: in the JWT payload, most properties have been "pushed down" into a `.vc` claim; there is no top-level `issuer`, `issuanceDate`, `@context`, `@type`, or `credentialSubject` property, because these fields are either mapped into standard JWT claims (for `iss`, `iat`) or included within the `.vc` claim (for `@context`, `@type`, `@credentialSubject`).

-    The example below shows a VC using the "vanilla" JSON representation.
-When packaging a VC into a JSON Web Token payload, there are a few differences, to retain compatibility with standard JWT claims.
-For example, compare [this "vanilla" JSON representation](https://github.com/microsoft-healthcare-madison/health-wallet-demo/blob/master/src/fixtures/vc.json) with its [corresponding JWT payload](https://github.com/microsoft-healthcare-madison/health-wallet-demo/blob/master/src/fixtures/vc-jwt-payload.json).
-Note that in the JWT payload, most properties have been pushed into a `.vc` claim; there is no top-level `issuer`, `issuanceDate`, `@context` or `@type` property, because these are all ahcnored inside the `.vc` claim.
-The overall structure is:
+Hence, the overall JWS payload matches the following structure (before it is [minified and compressed](#every-health-card-can-be-embedded-in-a-qr-code)):

 ```json
 {